BarryDigby/barrydigby.github.io/scRNA-Seq/pipeline.md

 permalink: /scRNA-Seq/pipeline
 ---

-Request compute resources on the MSC queue and step through the `Kallisto Bustools` pipeline in an interactive container shell.
+Request compute resources on the MSC queue, ssh to the node and step through the `Kallisto Bustools` pipeline in an interactive container shell.

 Everything you need to run the pipeline is available at the following directory on lugh: